ARCK-BE/FeatherTemp/README.md

 This code is based on the demos provided by Adafruit.

-As they say... they spend time and resources making those products and the linked demos... aso support them by purchasing their products.
+As they say... they spend time and resources making those products and the linked demos...
+So support them by purchasing their products.

 The products used for this projects are:
  * MCP 9808 Breakout http://www.adafruit.com/products/1782